open-horizon/open-horizon.github.io/docs/mgmt-hub/docs/index.md

 ### <a name="try-sdo">Try Out SDO</a>

-[The LF Edge SDO project](https://www.lfedge.org/projects/securedeviceonboard/) (Secure Device Onboard) codebase is embedded in Open Horizon and their technology can configure an edge device and register it with a Horizon instance automatically.
+[The LF Edge SDO project ](https://www.lfedge.org/projects/securedeviceonboard/){:target="_blank"}{: .externalLink} (Secure Device Onboard) codebase is embedded in Open Horizon and their technology can configure an edge device and register it with a Horizon instance automatically.
 Although this is not necessary in this all-in-one environment (because the agent has already been registered), you can easily try out SDO to see it working.

 **Note:** SDO is currently only supported in this all-in-one environment on Ubuntu.